About the Region

 Chance of Rain

-Rain showers in the morning then clearing and windy with ample sunshine in the afternoon.
-High 11C.
-Winds W at 30 to 50 km/h.
+Rain showers early with overcast skies later in the day.
+High 9C.
+Winds ENE at 10 to 15 km/h.
 Chance of rain 70%.

 The Sooke to Port Renfrew region, on the west coast of Vancouver Island, is easily accessed by ferry, plane, car or bicycle.
 By bus from downtown Victoria – take route 50 and transfer at the Langford eschange or direc route 61 to Sooke.
 In a car, RV, or motorcycle – Take highway 1 northbound.
 Then take exit 14 to Highway 14 also known as Veterans Memorial Parkway.
 Next turn right on Highway 14, Sooke Rd.
 If you want to walk or take a bicycle – hop on the Galloping Goose Regional Trail.
 This picturesque multi-use trail,formerly a railway line.
 It moves through urban, rural, and wilderness scenery on its fifty-five kilometre journey through Victoria and Sooke.